top of page

 Check Your Registration

 As mentioned, if you are unaffiliated (Independent), you can show up at the polls on May 19th and declare at that moment.
-You do not have to visit the County Clerk ahead of time.

 4) Make a plan to vote in the Republican Primary on May 19th.
 Polls open at 8 am and close at 8pm.